yu9824/python-gpu-tutorial/docs_src/index.rst

-.. python-gpu-tutorial documentation master file, created by sphinx-quickstart on Mon May  6 11:54:28 2024.
+.. python-gui-tutorial documentation master file, created by sphinx-quickstart on Mon May  6 11:54:28 2024.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to python-gpu-tutorial's documentation!
+Welcome to python-gui-tutorial's documentation!
 ====================================

 .. toctree::